About Our Therapists

 Ellen Gilmore M.S.,CCC-SLP

 Ellen earned her Bachelor of Science in Biology from Boston College and her Master of Science in Speech Language Pathology from Boston University.
 She has extensive experience working with the pediatric population in both individual and group settings and is trained in the nationally recognized PROMPT technique.
 She has evaluated and treated children with communication disorders including Childhood Apraxia of Speech, autism spectrum disorder, articulation and language delays through both play-based therapy and more structured tasks.
 Ellen has completed advanced training in evaluation and treatment of Pediatric Feeding Disorder.
 She has supported families and children experiencing limited diets, low volumes of intake, sensory and oral-motor challenges, as well as more medically complex needs.
-Past experiences include an integrated preschool program, an outpatient rehabilitation program, and Early Intervention.
+Past experiences include an integrated preschool program, an outpatient rehab program, and Early Intervention.
 She is very sweet, compassionate, and enthusiastic about working with children and their families.